 - their host name, or

-- their MAC address
+- their MAC address, or

 The following parameters can be changed: